Matrix-Ke/RTX_Render/Doc/CMU_15_462/16_The_Rendering_Equation.md

 1. 微表面：  Photon_on_surface
    ![](./Image/Photon_on_surface.png)
 2. 能量守恒： What goes in must come out!
 (Total energy must be conserved)
-3. 采用概率模型： In general, can talk about “probability*” a particle arriving from a given direction is scattered in another direction
+3. 采用BRDF模型： In general, can talk about “probability*” a particle arriving from a given direction is scattered in another direction

 Scattering off a surface:
 ![](./Image/Torrance_Sparrow_BRDF.png)